 The brake lock pin locks the brake pedals together.
-With the pin lock engaged the brakes should stop the tractor in a straight line.
+With the pin lock engaged, the brakes should stop the tractor in a straight line.
 Disengaging the pin will allow the brake pedals to work independently.
-Using the pedals independently can allow the tractor to make tighter turns.
 The brake pedals must be locked together when the tractor is being operated at higher speeds.
+A safety snap pin is used to prevent the brake lock pin from moving on its own.
+This safety snap pin must be removed in order to unlock the brakes, and must be reinstalled when locking the brakes back together.